CruceGameDevel/CruceGame/docs/hacking.md

   * code coverage should be over 50%
 * the communication must be carried out in English (the source code, the documents, the mailing list if there will be one)
+* a coding standard - you can choose which one and how fine grained you want it to be, but you must stick to it once you have chosen one

 Communication